Highway 1 at Regent's Slide is Officially Open

 Explore Highway 1 in Northern Big Sur

-Travelers can explore Northern Big Sur via the Highway 1 coastline from the Monterey Peninsula to just past the Esalen Institute.
-In Northern Big Sur, you'll have access to renowned hotels and resorts like Big Sur River Inn, Post Ranch Inn and the Esalen Institute, as well as restaurants like Nepenthe and attractions including Henry Miller Memorial Library and McWay Falls.
+Travelers can explore Northern Big Sur via Highway 1 from the Monterey Peninsula.
+In Northern Big Sur, you'll discover renowned hotels and resorts like Big Sur River Inn, Post Ranch Inn and the Esalen Institute, as well as restaurants like Nepenthe and attractions including Henry Miller Memorial Library and McWay Falls.
 More iconic spots not to miss:

 - 🌉 Bixby Bridge – Iconic Highway 1 bridge with epic ocean views.